SAEON/somisana/docs/README.md

 # Usage

-Saving a `.tex` file will result in the LaTeX builder running.
-Keep
+Saving a `.tex` file will result in the LaTeX builder running